Leslie Vertes recalls how he was deported to a Soviet labor camp after the war.

 When the Soviet army liberated Budapest in January 1945, Leslie was rounded up and taken to forced labour in the Soviet Union.
 He was among the thousands of civilians who were deported from countries occupied by the Soviet army for forced labour in the Soviet Union.
 Soviet authorities had deportation quotas for each region, and when the target was missed, it was filled up with civilians picked up from the streets.

 For the first three months, Leslie worked in a limestone quarry under very hard conditions and later he worked in construction.
 Due to the lack of proper food, Leslie developed scurvy at the age of 21 and would have died if it were not for the efforts of a freshly graduated doctor to save him.

 Leslie returned home in 1947, after more than two years in forced labor.
 He learned that his mother and sister had left the country.
 After spending three years in Germany, they had immigrated to Israel.
 In 1952, Leslie married Vera, a fellow Holocaust survivor, and they had a son a few years later.
 The family escaped from Hungary after the 1956 Hungarian revolution and arrived in Montreal in 1957.

 Leslie found a job in a shoe factory, working his way up from leather cutter, to foreman and finally to production planning.
 Vera worked as a dressmaker.
 Their son became a medical doctor and he lives in Toronto with his wife and their three children.

 Leslie received the YMCA Peace Medal in 2015 and the Sovereign’s Medal for Volunteers in 2018.
 The Azrieli Foundation published his memoir Alone in the Storm in its series of Holocaust Survivors Memoirs.

 Leslie has been a volunteer speaker at the Montreal Holocaust Museum since 2004.
-He has shared her story both at the Museum and in schools with thousands of students.
+He has shared his story both at the Museum and in schools with thousands of students.